 Credits earned through previous graduate study at another college or university may transfer credit under certain circumstances.
+Up to twelve (12) semester hours of graduate credit from other MPH Programs may be transferred for credit toward the MPH core and/or track courses at West Chester University.
+Only grades of "B" or better will be accepted for transfer.
+Transfer credit must carry a letter or numerical grade of "B" or better and cannot be a pass/fail course.
 Application forms for transfer of credit may be obtained on The Graduate School Forms section on The Graduate School website (Transfer of Graduate Credit Request).

 The following conditions are the minimum requirements for acceptance of transfer credit:

 - 1. The credits must have been earned at an accredited graduate school. - 2.
 The courses taken must be approved by the department or program in which the applicant intends to enroll at West Chester University and by the Dean of the Graduate School. - 3.
-The maximum number of credits number of transfer credits that may be applied to a student's degree/program shall not exceed 30 percent of the total required. - 4.
-The grade earned for courses to be transferred must be B or better.
+The maximum number of credits number of transfer credits that may be applied to a student's

-- 5. An official transcript and a course catalog description or syllabus must be submitted.
-Transcripts must be sent directly to the Office of Graduate Studies by the institution that granted the credits, and they must clearly indicate that the courses to be transferred are graduate courses for which graduate credit was given. - 6.
-Current WCU students who wish to take course work at other institutions for credit at West Chester University must obtain approval from their chairperson or graduate coordinator and the Dean of Graduate Studies prior to enrollment.
+- degree/program shall not exceed 30 percent of the total required.
+The grade earned for courses to be transferred must be B or better. - 4.
+An official transcript and a course catalog description or syllabus must be submitted.
+Transcripts must be sent directly to the Graduate School by the institution that granted the credits, and they must clearly indicate that the courses to be transferred are graduate courses for which graduate credit was given. - 5.
+Current WCU students who wish to take course work at other institutions for credit at West Chester University must obtain approval from their MPH Program Director/Graduate Coordinator and the Dean of the Graduate School prior to enrollment.